CSCfi/csc-user-guide/docs/apps/materialsstudio.md

 1. Prepare jobs (build systems, set simulation parameters) locally
 1. Either run them locally or write the input files on disk
-1. Copy them to Puhti, prepare a batch script to run the files
+1. Copy them to Puhti-rhel7, prepare a batch script to run the files
 1. Copy the results back for analysis

 See above for instructions for download, local installation and license configuration.
-Usage on Puhti does not require any installation steps.
+Usage on Puhti-rhel7 does not require any installation steps.

-### Detailed workflow and tips for running standalone jobs on Puhti
+### Detailed workflow and tips for running standalone jobs on Puhti-rhel7

 * Once you've set up your simulation, instead of running it, click the "Files" button next to the "Run" button, and save the files on your local disk.
 You can find the